Reliable Cellular Automata with Self-Organization: Cellular automata

-If the reader wonders why lists of assertions are sometimes denoted by (a), (b), $\ldots$ and sometimes by (1), (2), $\ldots$, here is the convention I have tried to keep to.
-If I list properties that all hold or are required (conjunction) then the items are labeled with (a),(b), $\ldots$ while if the list is a list of several possible cases (disjunction) then the items are labeled with (1), (2), $\ldots$.
+Some lists of assertions are denoted by (a), (b), \( \dots \) and some by (1), (2), \( \dots \).
+The attempted convention is that for a list properties that all hold or are required (conjunction) the items are labeled with (a),(b), \( \dots \) while if the list is a list of several possible cases (disjunction) then the items are labeled with (1), (2), \( \dots \).